 It's our privilege to serve you.
 Please contact our Treasury Management team for more information.

-When deposited funds are exchanged on a dollar-for-dollar basis with other banks in the CDARS Network, our bank can use the full amount of a deposit placed through CDARS for local lending, satisfying some depositors’ local investment goals or mandates.
+When deposited funds are exchanged on a dollar-for-dollar basis with other banks that use CDARS, our bank can use the full amount of a deposit placed through CDARS for local lending, satisfying some depositors’ local investment goals or mandates.
 Alternatively, with a depositor’s consent, our bank may choose to receive fee income instead of deposits from other banks.
 Under these circumstances, deposited funds would not be available for local lending.

 Deposit placement through CDARS or ICS is subject to the terms, conditions, and disclosures in applicable agreements.
 Although deposits are placed in increments that do not exceed the FDIC standard maximum deposit insurance amount (“SMDIA”) at any one destination bank, a depositor’s balances at the institution that places deposits may exceed the SMDIA (e.g., before settlement for deposits or after settlement for withdrawals) or be uninsured (if the placing institution is not an insured bank).
 The depositor must make any necessary arrangements to protect such balances consistent with applicable law and must determine whether placement through CDARS or ICS satisfies any restrictions on its deposits.
 A list identifying IntraFi network banks appears at https://www.intrafi.com/network-banks.
 The depositor may exclude banks from eligibility to receive its funds.
 IntraFi and CDARS are registered service marks, and the IntraFi hexagon and IntraFi logo are service marks, of IntraFi Network LLC.